 David then headed up the Johannesburg actuarial practice for PricewaterhouseCoopers as a partner with core responsibilities around life insurance, general insurance, financial and risk management and business development.

-Most recently, David successfully grew the KPMG South Africa actuarial consulting business as the partner responsible for the audit and advisory actuarial work across Johannesburg and Cape Town.
+Thereafter, David successfully reinvented KPMG’s South African actuarial consulting business as the partner responsible for actuarial work across South Africa.
 A key piece of work delivered here was the Economic Impact Assessment for the FSB’s Solvency Assessment and Management regulatory reform.

-David is an active member of the ASSA’s Embedded Value subcommittee and the Consumer Credit Insurance Task Force, chairs the Micro-insurance Committee and chairs the Technical Provisions Task Group as part of the Financial Services Board’s Solvency Assessment and Management (SAM) Project.
+David is a member of ASSA’s Life Assurance Committee and chairs the Micro-insurance Committee.
 He has lectured parts of undergraduate and postgraduate courses at the University of Cape Town, the University of Stellenbosch and the Lebanese University.
-He is an assessor and instructor for the Institute of Actuaries Business Awareness Module and the actuarial profession’s professionalism course for new qualified actuaries.
+He a course creator and lecturer for several ASSA Normative Skills Workshops and contributes to professionalism course for newly qualified actuaries.

 David is a Fellow of the Institute of Actuaries (FIA) and a Fellow of the Actuarial Society of South Africa.
 He holds a B.Bus.Sci degree in actuarial science and finance from the University of Cape Town, is CFA Charterholder, a Chartered Alternative Investment Analyst (CAIA) and a Certified Professional Risk Manager (PRM).